RLD Fisher Information Bound for Multiparameter Estimation of Quantum Channels: Parameter Estimation

 where $\widehat{I}_F (\theta; \{ \mathcal{N}^{\theta}_{A \rightarrow B}\}_\theta)$ is the RLD Fisher information for the parameter $\theta$ encoded in the channel family $\{ \mathcal{N}^{\theta}_{A \rightarrow B}\}_\theta$ \cite{Hayashi2011}, and we define it formally later in \eqref{eq:rld-qfi-channels}.
-The result in~\eqref{eq:main-result} is presented in our companion paper \cite{KW20a} and is a special case of the more general result reported here in~\eqref{eq:single-letter-multi-param-crb}.
-A restricted subset of the most general sequential strategies consist of parallel strategies, where the $n$ uses of the channel are made simultaneously using an entangled probe state, and the bound in \eqref{eq:main-result} was previously established in \cite{Hayashi2011} for this special case.
+The result in~\eqref{eq:main-result} is presented in Ref. \cite{KW20a} and is a special case of the more general result reported here in~\eqref{eq:single-letter-multi-param-crb}.
+A restricted subset of the most general sequential strategies consists of parallel strategies, where the $n$ uses of the channel are made simultaneously using an entangled probe state, and the bound in \eqref{eq:main-result} was previously established in \cite{Hayashi2011} for this special case.
+In a parallel strategy, the optimal probe state may have an undesired dependence on the unknown parameter $\theta$.
+This dependence, however, can be circumvented in a sequential strategy due to the ability to perform adaptive control (channels $\mathcal{S}^1$ through $\mathcal{S}^{n-1}$ in Figure~\ref{fig:sequential strategies}) between uses of the unknown channel.